Plixo2/Galactic/Readme.md

 The main class opens the Project in `/resources/project` and builds it to `/resources/build.jar`.
 This jar can be executed with `java -jar build.jar` and will print `Hello World!` to the console.

+> [!Note]
+> Anonymous function are not on main yet, generics are not implemented and there is no way of calling the super methods yet.

 ## Examples: